kelseyq/blog/content/scalacheck-witches.md

 #### 4. It's got a serious background:
 ![](/images/scalacheck/background.gif)
 The library takes inspiration and its name from Haskell's [QuickCheck](http://hackage.haskell.org/package/QuickCheck), and uses the types of your input data to infer how to generate examples.
+ScalaCheck is used by many major Scala open source projects like [Akka](https://github.com/akka/akka/blob/master/akka-actor-tests/src/test/scala/akka/dispatch/FutureSpec.scala) and  [Play](https://github.com/playframework/playframework/blob/master/framework/src/play-integration-test/src/test/scala/play/it/http/parsing/BodyParserSpec.scala), and even by the [Scala compiler itself](https://github.com/scala/scala/tree/2.11.x/test/files/scalacheck).

 #### 5. Good things come in threes:
 ![](/images/scalacheck/sabrina3.gif)
 ScalaCheck **generates** input, takes these inputs and **verifies** properties on them, then if it finds failures **shrinks** the failure space to the smallest possible set of failing inputs.
+See all three happening in [this simple example](https://gist.github.com/kelseyq/d4a2c73a41609c563ad1#file-gistfile1-scala).

 #### 6. You get a lot of functionality right out of the bottle:
 <img alt="" src="/images/scalacheck/xtina.gif" style="width:inherit"><br/>
-There are provided input generators for primitive types, Throwable, Date, tuples, functions, and many types of containers including Option, List, and Map.
+There are [provided input generators](http://www.scalacheck.org/files/scalacheck_2.11-1.12.1-api/index.html#org.scalacheck.Arbitrary$) for primitive types, Throwable, Date, tuples, functions, and many types of containers including Option, List, and Map.

 #### 7. To say nothing of your little helpers:
 ![](/images/scalacheck/crow.gif)
-You can also make use of provided helper functions like `posNum` and `alphaNumChar`.
+You can also make use of helper functions like `posNum` and `alphaNumChar`, which [fix](https://gist.github.com/kelseyq/d4a2c73a41609c563ad1#file-gistfile2-scala) our earlier example.

 #### 8. Dare to live on the edge:
 ![](/images/scalacheck/edge.gif)